holmseyy/sail/README.md

 Yes!
 See the **portable mode** section under the **Command Line Arguments** heading above.

 ### Credits
 FromScratch is built upon these open source projects:
 	<a href="http://electron.atom.io">Electron</a>,
 	<a href="https://facebook.github.io/react/">React</a>,
 	<a href="https://github.com/tonsky/FiraCode">Fira Code</a>,
 	<a href="http://codemirror.net/">CodeMirror</a> and
 	<a href="https://github.com/chentsulin/electron-react-boilerplate">Electron-react-boilerplate</a>.

-Thanks to @bittersweet for helping me set up IPC to work around a particularly nasty bug, @chentsulin for the electron-react-boilerplate, and @ctrauma for the portable bits.